 Social Emotional Learning for Parents

-This workshop is designed to equip you with essential SEL skills, helping you understand and manage your emotions, build empathy, make thoughtful decisions, and handle parenting challenges with patience and calm.
+Social Emotional Learning (SEL) for Parents is a hands-on, interactive workshop designed to equip you with essential SEL skills, helping you understand and manage your emotions, build empathy, make thoughtful decisions, and handle parenting challenges with patience and calm.
 By mastering these techniques, you’ll set a positive example for your children, teaching them to navigate their own emotions and social interactions with confidence.

 Don’t miss this opportunity to enhance your family’s well-being and build a foundation of emotional health and understanding.
 Sign up for this workshop and take the first step towards a happier, more harmonious family life!